Stochastic Gradient Hamiltonian Monte Carlo with Variance Reduction for Bayesian Inference: Variance Reduction for Hamiltonian Monte Carlo

 Note that $K$ is suggested to be $2n$ by \citep{johnson2013accelerating} or $n/b$ by \citep{langevin}. we obtain the following corollary from Lemma \ref{lm:comp}. \begin{corollary} If $K$ is $n/b$ as suggested by \citep{langevin}, then (\ref{eq:comp2}) becomes:

 In other words, the SVRG-HMC is $O(\frac{n^2}{bL})$ times faster than SVRG-LD, in terms of the convergence bound related to the variance reduction (i.e., the first terms in RHS of (\ref{eq:svrg-hmc}) and (\ref{eq:svrg-ld})).
-Note that $n$ is the size of dataset which can be very large, b is the mini-batch size which is usually a small constant and $L$ is the Lipschitz smooth parameter for $f_i(\theta)$. \end{corollary} We also want to mention that the convergence proof for SVRG-HMC (i.e., Theorem \ref{vrhmc-svrg}) is a bit more difficult than that for SVRG-LD \citep{langevin} due to the momentum variable $p$ (see Line 9 of Algorithm \ref{hmc-svrg}).
+Note that $n$ is the size of dataset which can be very large, b is the mini-batch size which is usually a small constant and $L$ is the Lipschitz smooth parameter for $f_i(\theta)$. \end{corollary}

+We also want to mention that the convergence proof for SVRG-HMC (i.e., Theorem \ref{vrhmc-svrg}) is a bit more difficult than that for SVRG-LD \cite{langevin} due to the momentum variable $p$ (see Line 9 of Algorithm \ref{hmc-svrg}).
+Concretely, the main part of the proof in both SVRG-LD and SVRG-HMC is to bound the variance.
+Moreover, the variance can be bounded by the adjacent distance $\{\|{\theta_t-\theta_{t-1}}\|^2\}$ in both SVRG-LD and SVRG-HMC.
+In SVRG-LD \citep{langevin}, they can directly bound each of $\|{\theta_t-\theta_{t-1}}\|^2$ for $t\in[T]$.
+However, due to the momentum variable $p$ in our SVRG-HMC (see Line 9 of Algorithm \ref{hmc-svrg}), the distances $\{\|{\theta_t-\theta_{t-1}}\|^2\}_{t\in [T]}$ are more correlated.
+Thus, we cannot directly bound each of $\|{\theta_t-\theta_{t-1}}\|^2$ independently like SVRG-LD.
+We bound the variance as a whole, i.e., we bound the summation of the variance which is equivalent to bound the summation $\sum_{t\in [T]}\|{\theta_t-\theta_{t-1}}\|^2$.
+Then we get a quadratic inequality due to the correlation among $\{\|{\theta_t-\theta_{t-1}}\|^2\}_{t\in [T]}$.
+Finally, we solve this quadratic inequality to bound the variance.